 But there is more to the Steady Head besides just listening to the greats.

 What is a Steady Head?

 A Steady Head is a head that stays centered between the feet from address until at least follow-through.
+This does not mean it is locked in place.
+The head can turn or swivel but one should strive to avoid in excessive up and down and side to side.
 For reference, follow-through is when the club is pointed at a 45-degree angle to the ground after Impact – and it’s the only time during the swing when both arms are straight.
 During the swing, your head is a steady center under which the body can rotate.
-Only after follow-through should your head begin rotating around until you’re facing the target.
+Only after follow-through should your head begin rotating, moving towards, and facing the target.

 Why do I need a Steady Head?

 There are several reasons why a golfer should strive for a Steady Head, but today, we will address the concept that all athletes strive to have: Balance.
 The Steady Head contributes to your overall balance — keeping you centered over the ball and not inclined to “tip” in any direction.

 Imagine a camera tripod, but with a 16-pound bowling ball on top instead of a camera.
 If you remove or bend one of the three legs, the bowling ball will fall to the ground.
 Likewise, if the bowling ball drifts too far from the exact center of the three legs, it will no longer be balanced and will fall.
 Though golfers have only two legs and a tripod has three, moving the head — just like moving the bowling ball — causes imbalance and inconsistency.

 When the golfer's head is not steady then vision must be recalibrated.
 Interestingly, when one's head becomes more steady the the movement pattern can then self-organize.
 Now with the new discovered steadier head, the golfer can absorb more information from the enviroment.
 (Shots that may have uneven lies and more.)